Evidence-based actions for balance

 • Develop clear expectations around employee availability, communication and technology use during off-work periods.

-• Review Psychological health and safety policy recommendations to see where you can improve psychological health and safety.
+• Review Psychological health and safety policy recommendations.
+You'll find ways you can improve psychological health and safety.

-• Review Evidence for psychological health and safety for a literature review of studies demonstrating how factors that impact psychological health and safety also have a positive impact on business goals and objectives.
+• Review Evidence for psychological health and safety.
+Get a review of studies that show how factors that impact psychological health and safety also have a positive impact on business goals and objectives.

-Putting balance on the agenda provides you with materials to support a team discussion on approaches to balance as well as materials to support policy review and development.
+Putting balance on the agenda gives you materials to support a team discussion on ways to achieve balance.
+You'll also find materials to support policy review and development.

 Adapted from Guarding Minds at Work™